Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 We generally find that most developers are able to get high quality answers using GPT 3.5.
 However, if you want to try GPT-4, you can do so by following these steps:

-1. Execute the following command inside your terminal to use GPT-4:

-    ```bash
-    azd env set USE_GPT4 true
-    ```

-2. Execute the following command inside your terminal to set the name of the GPT-4 deployment:

-    ```bash
-    azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat4
-    ```
+* In `infra/main.bicep`, change `chatGptModelName` to 'gpt-4' instead of 'gpt-35-turbo'.

-You may also need to adjust the capacity in `infra/main.bicep` depending on how much TPM your account is allowed.
+* You may also need to adjust the capacity above that line depending on how much TPM your account is allowed.

-> [!NOTE]
-> To revert back to GPT 3.5, run the following commands:
-> - `azd env set USE_GPT4 false` to disable GPT-4.
-> - `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT <YOUR-DEPLOYMENT-NAME>` to use the name for your GPT-3 deployment.
-> - `azd provision` to update the provisioned resources.
->
-> Note that this does not delete your GPT-4 deployment; it just makes your application create a new or reuse an old GPT 3.5 deployment.
-If you want to delete it, you can go to your Azure OpenAI studio and do so.

 ## Enabling GPT-4 Turbo with Vision